Ménière's disease is a condition of the inner ear that causes sudden attacks of:

 - sit away from the plane's engines if noise and vibration are an issue

-- ask if the airline has any special diets that suit your needs
+- ask if the airline can offer food for a special diet that suit your needs

 A GP should refer you to see an ear, nose and throat (ENT) specialist to confirm whether or not you have Ménière's disease.

-- vertigo – at least 2 attacks lasting 20 minutes within a short space of time
+- vertigo, with at least 2 attacks lasting 20 minutes within a short space of time

-- fluctuating hearing loss – confirmed by a hearing test
+- fluctuating hearing loss, which is confirmed by a hearing test

 - tinnitus or a feeling of pressure in your ear

-A GP or specialist may also carry out a general physical examination and blood tests to rule out other possible causes of your symptoms.
+A GP or specialist may also do a general physical examination and blood tests to rule out other possible causes of your symptoms.

-Ménière's disease can be confused with conditions with similar symptoms, such as:
+Ménière's disease can be confused with conditions that cause similar symptoms, such as: